cseh-szabolcs/doctrine-patterns/README.md

 The idea is to split big fetch-methods which depends on dependencies in multiple query-classes to keep the repository-classes simple.

-In this example FooRepository-class has a lot of methods and dependencies and could look like this:
+In this example **FooRepository**-class has a lot of methods and dependencies and could look like this:

 ```